 Together with you and your family, we will design a comprehensive, coordinated, treatment program tailored to your needs and lifestyle.
 We will communicate our findings and recommendations to your referring physicians and are pleased to continue to work with him/her following your evaluation in our clinic.

-Learn MoreThe Parkinson's Disease and Movement Disorders Clinic at BIDMC is devoted to providing excellence in diagnosis and treatment of Parkinson's disease and other movement disorders; research and clinical trials; and educational resources for our patients, their families and caregivers.
+Learn MoreThe Parkinson's Disease and Movement Disorders Center at BIDMC is devoted to providing excellence in diagnosis and treatment of Parkinson's disease, Huntington's disease, dystonia, tremors, atypical parkinsonism, and various other movement disorders; research and clinical trials; and educational resources for our patients, their families and caregivers.